 What is Denovation?

 Denovation is a practical philosophy for change that begins by honoring reality.
-Inspired by the Japanese Daisugi forestry tradition, it values continuity—adapting and refining what exists, not discarding it for novelty.
+Inspired by the Japanese tradition of Daisugi—a forestry technique developed in the 14th century in Kyoto—it values continuity: adapting and refining what exists, not discarding it for novelty.

 Why Reality Matters